Plumas Lake Elementary School District

 The evaluation process is best begun as an outcome of the Student Study Team (SST) process.
 The district procedures for the Student Study Team process can be found in the Student Services section of the website.
 This format of study around a student's learning and progress is the ideal conversation in which to gather information regarding intervention and response to intervention and ultimately to determine if an evaluation for special education is warrented.
 Often times, interventions may be desinged for a student to occur during the evaluation process.

 Referrals for Special Education evaluation may come from various sources, including teachers, parents, doctors, social workers, administrators, and other school personal.
 Only a parent/legal guardian may provide consent for the evaluation to begin.
-A school district may also deny the provision of an evaluation if there is adequate evidence the student displays typical academic achievement and appropraite development in all areas, including the ability to attend school and social/emotional functioning.
+A school district may also deny the provision of an evaluation if there is adequate evidence the student displays typical academic achievement and appropraite development in all areas, including the ability to attend school and function socially and emotionally.

 The assessment process will only begin after written parent consent is recieved.
 A parent should expect to obtain a final written multidisciplinary evaluation report within 50 calendar days of the district recieving written consent on an assessment plan.
 The IEP team should then meet within the next 10 calendar days to review and discuss results, as well as make a plan and possibly design an IEP.